-On September 12, DC Habitat staff, AmeriCorps, volunteers and sponsors came together for a special home dedication ceremony in Northeast DC.
-We celebrated completion of our third phase of development in the once-blighted Ivy City community.
+On September 12, DC Habitat staff, AmeriCorps, volunteers, and sponsors came together for a special home dedication ceremony in Northeast DC.
+We celebrated the completion of our third phase of development in the once-blighted Ivy City community.

 Also in attendance were many of DC Habitat’s strongest supporters, including DC Mayor Muriel Bowser, DHCD Director Polly Donaldson and executives from sponsor organizations PenFed, Wells Fargo, National Geographic Society and the Rotary Club of DC.
 Mayor Bowser spoke on the impact of providing safe, stable homes for DC families through affordable housing programs and the certainty having a home provides for a family’s future.

 Speaking on her own experience growing up in a stable home, Mayor Bowser said, “that allowed me to dream big, risk a lot and always be able to go home to my piece of the American Dream, and that’s what we’ll celebrate here today.”